andyaiken/skirmish/tasks.md

 * Buy for 50 money

 ## Doors
-* Present on the map - 2 squares wide
+* Present on the map - 1x2 squares
-* Can be open / closed
+* Counts as a wall: blocks LOS and can be broken down
-  * Open / close a door for 1 movement point
+* Open a door for 1 movement point
-  * When closed, blocks LOS
+  * When opened,
-* Can be broken down
-  * Counts as a wall

 ## Keys
-* Another sort of consumable item
+* Another sort of consumable item, like a potion
-* Make doors / chests lockable
+* Make doors lockable
 * Destroyed when used to lock / unlock
+* Thieves can pick locks

 ## Traps
 * Types of trap: